 - Who Is Liable When These Cases Are Resolved and the Sometimes Unique Battles to Get Your Fair Share

 - Samples of Settlement and Jury Outcomes in These Cases

 Chain reaction crashes can be especially deadly because there may be both primary and secondary impact.
 Primary impact occurs when the at-fault or negligent driver that caused the accident collides with another driver.
 Secondary impact occurs when drivers attempt to avoid a collision and end up colliding with each other.
 When subjected to the risk of both primary and secondary impact, the risk of injury and death increases.

-We will use chain reaction and multi-vehicle accidents interchangibly here but they can be different.
+We will use chain reaction and multi-vehicle accidents interchangibly.
+But they can be different.
 Often, in the same area and close in time, multiple motor vehicles may be involved in crashes.
 Sometimes, it hard to figure out it was one big accident or whether after the scene stabilized, a new crash occurred.
-We had a maddening case once where rubbernecking turned a minor crash into a major multiple vehicle accident.
+Our attorneys recently had a maddening case once where rubbernecking turned a minor crash into a major multiple vehicle accident.